allenwest24/BGP-Router/README.md

 - Coalesces forwarding table entried for networks that are adhacent and on the same port.
 - Maintains a serialized routing table, relationships table, update announcement table, and open sockets tables.

-## Demo This Router
+## Demo This Router:
+- Download this repository on your own system.
+- cd into this directory on your own system.
+- Call "./sim all" to run all the tests provided.
+- Inspect the tests in the ./tests folder and see what kind of json inputs there are.

 ## High-Level Approach:

 ### Milestone:
-- Before writing any code we took a look at the test cases.
+- Before writing any code we took a look at some test cases.
 This was primarily to familiarize ourselves with what kind of inputs we would be dealing with.
 - We essentially created a make-shift switch to handle each type of packet that could be recieved, and passed on the packet with the srcif it came from.
 - First packet-specfic implementation was for update.
 We based the routing table on what would information would be necessary upon a "dump" request.
 We fullfilled the 3 requirements for an update: saving a copy to self.updates, updating the routing table in self.routes, and sending the update message along to neighboring routers according to who sent the packet.
 We did this by cross-referencing the self.relations table.
 - From here, we handled the second packet-specific type, data packets.
 These ones need to be sent through our router to our route (right now we assumed one option for each data packet.).
-- The third packet-specific case we had to handle was the "dump" packets, where we had to dump the state of our routing table. for this one, we just read each key value in the self.routes table into an array and put it into the MESG portion of a dump packet and sent it back where it came from.
+- The third packet-specific case we had to handle was the "dump" packets, where we had to dump the state of our routing table.
+For this one, we just read each key value in the self.routes table into an array and put it into the MESG portion of a dump packet and sent it back where it came from.
-- Milestone 1 completed.
+- Milestone 1 completed: We could now start up a Router incident, open multiple sockets, and handle Update, Data, and Dump packets.

 ### Post-Milestone:
 - The first step we took after completing the level-1 tests was implement the rules needed to pass the level-2 tests.
 At this point, we found it easier to re-implement self.routes and self.updates as dicts instead of arrays like we had been doing.